dylanmydude/pgbouncer_metrics/README.md

+export_metrics.sh
+a .pgpass file is needed to discretely access the passwords for the db, this is the format:

+# hostname : port : database      : user         : password
+localhost:5432:db_name            :user          :password1
+localhost:5432:db_name_2          :user_2        :password2
+this is located in /home/user/.pgpass

 summarise_metrics.py
 Ingest PostgreSQL CSV exports, tag as 'before' or 'after' the threshold (2025-04-30 09:00), and output summary tables for easy comparison of trends.